neologd/mecab-unidic-neologd/README.md

     - I'm planning to record the words such as the named entity, which will be extracted from other new language resource.

 ### Cons
+- Includes entries that do not satisfy the condition of Short Unit Word of National Institute for Japanese Language and Linguistics.
 - Classification of the named entity is insufficient
     - Ex.
 Some person names and a product name are classified into the same named entity category.
 - Not named entity word is recorded as named entity too.